-Being an island, you may expect a cooking tradition focused on seafood but actually Sardinian food tradition is mainly linked to meat; but – as they said – in Alghero there are Catalan roots, so the situation gets more and more mixed up… as often happens in Italy.
+Being an island, you may expect a cooking tradition focused on seafood but actually Sardinian food tradition is mainly linked to meat; but – as they said – in Alghero, there are Catalan roots, so the situation gets more and more mixed up… as often happens in Italy.
 Let us make it quick by listing the plates you should definitely try.
-Of course we missed many but, you know, this is Italy and none of us can live long enough to try all its specialities; and we believe it’s important (and interesting, and funny) to have room in your stomach for food exercises performed all around the world!
+Of course we missed many but, you know, this is Italy and none of us can live long enough to try all its specialties; and we believe it’s important (and interesting, and funny) to have room in your stomach for food exercises performed all around the world!

 Our favorite Sardinian eats are pecorino (cured cheese) and ricotta (fresh cheese), both made by sheep milk; ricotta is often turned into a delicious dessert when dressed with honey, cinnamon, and crushed almonds.

-Fregola (tiny pasta balls, traditionally made in Sardinia) with clams, it’s similar to a soup but a bit drier and it’s simply unbelievable how these balls can absorb the flavor of Mediterranean sea.
+Fregola (tiny pasta balls, traditionally made in Sardinia) with clams, it’s similar to a soup but a bit drier and it’s simply unbelievable how these balls can absorb the flavor of the Mediterranean sea.

-Pork grilled on the open fire: a slice of simple, smokey, fatty and soft meat.
+Pork grilled on the open fire: a slice of simple, smokey, fatty, and soft meat.
 Seadas which is a kind of large raviolo stuffed with fresh cheese, it is fried and dressed either with honey or sugar.

-If you love sweets and colors, you’ll just be amazed by the artistic Sardinian sweets you can find almost everywhere in the island, some of them are a real artwork and it’s not so easy to break it with your teeth.
+If you love sweets and colors, you’ll just be amazed by the artistic Sardinian sweets you can find almost everywhere on the island, some of them are a real artwork and it’s not so easy to break it with your teeth.